mirage/jitsu/README.md

 -p PORT, --port=PORT (absent=53)
    UDP port to forward DNS queries to

+--synjitsu=NAME_OR_UUID
+   UUID or domain name of a Synjitsu compatible unikernel.
+When specified, Jitsu will attempt to connect to this domain over Vchan on port 'synjitsu' and send notifications with updates on MAC- and IP-addresses of booted unikernels.
+This allows Synjitsu to send gratuitous ARP on behalf of booting unikernels and to cache incoming SYN packets until they are ready to receive them.

 -t SECONDS, --ttl=SECONDS (absent=60)
    DNS TTL in seconds.
 The TTL determines how long the clients may